andrasq/node-docs/promises-guide.md

 stack.
 If the thenable promise fulfilled with value, `resolveHandler(value)` is called; if the thenable rejected with a reson, `rejectHandler(reason)` is called.
-In both cases, the new promise will fulfill or resolve with the return value of the andler function (including undefined).
+In both cases, the new promise will fulfill or resolve with the return value of the handler function (including undefined).
 Note that the new promise is always _fulfilled_, even when the thenable promise rejects; the only time the new promise rejects is if the handler throws.
 If the handler throws (`resolveHandler` or `rejectHandler`, whichever was called), the new promise rejects with the thrown value